azurecurve/Estimated-Read-Time/README.md

 # Important Note on Updating your Theme

 If you are using a theme that is a _parent theme_ (as opposed to a _child theme_) you will need to be cautious about updating your theme because the update will overwrite all the theme files.
-To avoid this, you have 3 options, as follows.
+To avoid this, you have several options, as follows.
 Options are listed in the order of preference.

 1. use a child theme and add your shortcodes to your child theme's templates, or
 2. use a theme that you built yourself to avoid surprise updates, or